 Weight training can be done as circuit training for the whole body in the gym or using bodyweight exercises at home.

 The best way for weight training is by using a proper weight training program and machines or barbells.
 You can learn more about strength training for the elderly in the articles Benefits Of Strength Training For Seniors and Starting Strength For Seniors.

 you really enjoy endurance exercise and want to improve it further than is need for cardio health, it can be hard to find suitable sports in older age.

 Since endurance requires long-lasting continuous exercise, it’s wise to save your joints and avoid anything with too much impact on joints.

-For extended endurance training in seniors our two recommendations would be cycling and rowing.
+For extended endurance training in seniors, my two recommendations would be cycling and rowing.

-If you have trouble using a real bike and during bad weather a regular or recumbent stationary bike can be used as an option.
+If you have trouble using a real bike and during bad weather, a regular or recumbent stationary bike can be used as an option.
 They are great for tracking and logging your results as well.
 You can learn more about them in the article Indoor Cycling For Seniors.

-If you are fortunate enough to live by a bond or small lake, you can always get a row boat for rowing as well.
+If you are fortunate enough to live by a bond or small lake, you can always get a rowboat for rowing as well.
 Most people will have to settle for a rowing machine though.
 Check out the article Best Rowing Machines For Seniors for more information.

 When rowing and cycling for endurance, it’s important to remember to keep the intensity low enough to remain in the aerobic range.
 The duration of the exercise should be longer for endurance as well, 30 minutes to an hour minimum.